 Massage therapies can make your day vibrant during pregnancy, but are all kinds of massages safe during pregnancy?
 The constant urge to get into a hot tub or get yourself a manicure or a pedicure is natural.
 With a heavy belly and a sore back, it becomes difficult to make accurate choices anyway.
 However it may be, it is crucial to examine what is right for you and what is not.

 As a mother-to-be, if you aren’t sure whether beauty and skin regimens at this stage are good for you, this guide is all you need!
 Let’s take you to the path of what massages should you avoid during pregnancy and empower you to make better decisions.
 Prenatal and postnatal care are the two methods by which you can experience balanced stress hormones.
-It leads to a reduction in swelling and you can face every challenge of pregnancy with a smile.
+It leads to a reduction in swelling and ensures that you face every challenge of pregnancy with a smile.
+So, what are you waiting for?
+Empower yourself by registering for the home trial session.
 It is the door of solutions opened for you.
-Empower yourself by registering for the home trial session.

 There are multiple massages that you should avoid completely.
-Whereas, some require careful thought and accuracy behind them.
+Whereas, some require careful thought and the right technique to get it right.
 Here’s all you need to know about the massages to avoid and their reasons for avoidance.
 Let’s not underestimate the importance of professional training and begin the journey of solutions!

 Table of contents